narrative-environments/CourseCompendium/Posthuman.md

 An account of medical and cultural approaches to the posthuman can be found in Andy Miah’s (2007) chapter “Posthumanism: A critical history”.

+**Posthuman and Transhumanism**

+Kevin LaGrandeur (2014) notes two significant differences between transhumanism and the posthuman.
+Firstly, the posthuman focuses on information and systems theories, i.e. cybernetics.
+Consequently, the posthuman has a primary relationship to digital technology.
+Secondly, the posthuman emphasises systems, such as humans, as distributed entities, in other words, as systems comprised of, and entangled with, other systems.

+Transhumanism does not emphasize either of these things.

+The transhuman as a project seeks to modify the human species via any kind of emerging science, including genetic engineering, digital technology and bioengineering.
+Prosthetics and other modifications are used to enhance, rather than compensate for, normal human functions (LaGrandeur, 2014).

 **Notes**

 **[1]** Adalaide Morris (2006: 4) suggests that: “Although the term “posthuman” has been defined in various ways, the common element in its use is a synergy between human beings and intelligent machines.”